SandeepKumarGulati1983/SudokuAlgoritham/README.md

 # SudokuAlgoritham
-I am working on this program to solve any level of sudoku .
+This solution is little differnt then of professor Das  of MIT or similar java solution pro ides at bellow geek link .
 But right now it is working only for Easy and medium level .
 I tried GeekForGeek solution also https://www.geeksforgeeks.org/backtracking-set-7-suduku/ But unfortunately for me that is not working.